 Instructions

-• Make the dressing – Whisk oil, red wine vinegar, and Dijon mustard in a small bowl to emulsify.
+• Make the dressing – Whisk ½ cup oil, ¼ cup red wine vinegar, and 3 T Dijon mustard in a small bowl to emulsify.

 • Dress the lentils and serve – Pour the dressing over the lentils and ham.
-Add the red onion, celery, and remaining 1/4 cup parsley.
-Toss to combine.
+Fold in the red onion, celery, and parsley.
 Season generously with salt and pepper and serve at room temperature.

-French green lentils are preferable because they’re small and they retain their bite, but brown lentils are good too.
+INGREDIENT NOTE: French green lentils are preferable because they’re small and they retain their bite, but brown lentils are good too.
 The green lentils are higher in protein, and the brown lentils are higher in fiber (so I’m told), but they both work in this salad.
-I wouldn’t use red lentils because they tend to fall apart as you cook them, and the texture is really nice in this Lentil Salad.
-Toward that end, don’t dice the celery too small – you want the crunch to contrast the earthiness of the lentils.
+I wouldn’t use red lentils because they tend to fall apart as you cook them, and you do want the body that the green or brown lentils bring.
+And don’t dice the celery too small – you want the fresh crunch to contrast the earthiness of the lentils.
 It’s perfect.
 Trust me – if you make this salad once, you’ll make it over and over again.

 If you’d like to be notified when new posts are added to this site, please subscribe below, and be sure to click through on the email you receive to confirm your subscription.
 If you don’t receive a confirmation email, please check your spam folder.